Noah-Huppert/NoahHuppert.com/README.md

 # Onyx
 The new Ruby backend for NoahHuppert.com.

-This repository replaces [Noah-Huppert/NoahHuppert.com]
+#What is different
+- Using a Ruby backend made with Sinatra
+- Using Polymer 1.0